 I mentioned earlier that freelancers usually earn more than their salaried counterparts.
 Why then, would businesses want to hire freelancers—and pay them more?
 It doesn’t seem to make much sense, does it?

-One result of hiring full-time staff is that salaried employees are typically paid whether there is work to do or not.
+The problem is that salaried workers have to be paid whether there is work to do or not.
 If a company develops AI applications, for example, it makes sense to have AI engineers available full-time.
-But, if a company’s core business is something else—let’s say a software house specializing in Web applications in Django—it might be better to hire a freelance ML/AI researcher for a specific application, rather than bring on a new full-time team member.
+But, if a company’s core business is something else—let’s say a software house specializing in Web applications in Django—it might be better to hire a freelance ML/AI researcher for a specific application, rather than regular employees.

-That’s where freelancers are helpful to organizations.
-If a role is not necessarily repeatable in the long run, a hired expert may be a better choice than internal talent.
+That’s where freelancers are helpful.
+If a job is not necessarily repeatable in the long run, a hired expert may be a better choice than internal talent.
 Such experts are especially needed in niche fields that require specialization, especially if this specialization crosses over into different disciplines.
 For example, you can find cloud engineers quite easily.
 The same goes for content marketers.
 But what about content marketers who are cloud engineers and can provide interesting content that other developers would actually enjoy?
 Now, there’s some crossover specialization!

-The thing is, most of the time, businesses don’t need full-time engineers who also create content, so it doesn’t make much sense to base hiring decisions solely on that skill.
-But what happens when the marketing department wants to grow their blog and they know they need highly technical content?
-Well, you guessed it: They hire a freelancer or a tech marketing agency to create the content.
-(In most cases, they arrive at this decision only after several unsuccessful attempts to force their developers to write blogs.
-An approach I don’t recommend.)
+The thing is, most of the time, businesses don’t need engineers who can create content, so it doesn’t make much sense to base hiring decisions solely on that.
+But what should they do if a specific content project comes up that really does require the knowledge of an engineer?
+Well, you guessed it: They hire a freelancer.
+And they usually arrive at this conclusion after several unsuccessful attempts to force their developers who hate blogging to write blogs.
+(An approach I don’t recommend.)

 Of Course, It’s Not All That Perfect

-Ah, the glamorous life of a digital nomad who easily secures freelance gigs and spends the rest of his time watching the sun set on deserted beaches on various exotic islands!
+Ah, the glamorous life of a digital nomad who does freelance gigs and spends the rest of his time watching the sun set on deserted beaches on various exotic islands.
 If you’re used to reading similar blogs, you know there is something I have to be hiding—nothing on Earth can be that perfect.